Link your AWS account

 Select the checkbox of the new feature.

-Select Update account to create a CloudFormation stack template in the AWS console.
+Select Update account to create a CloudFormation stack in the AWS console.

-Select Prefer CLI to get the command to create the specified CloudFormation stack via AWS CloudShell.
+Select Prefer CLI to get the command to create the CloudFormation stack via AWS CloudShell.

-See automatically link AWS account for more information.
+See Create a role automatically for more information.

 Remove a feature